-In August 2020, our board of directors adopted, and in September 2020 our stockholders approved, a 2020 Employee Stock Purchase Plan, or the ESPP.
-Our ESPP will become effective one business day immediately before the effective date of the registration statement of which this prospectus forms a part.
+Prior to the completion of this offering, we expect that our board of directors will adopt, and our stockholders will approve, a 2020 Employee Stock Purchase Plan, or the ESPP.
+Our ESPP will be effective upon the later of its adoption by our board of directors or one business day immediately before the effective date of the registration statement of which this prospectus forms a part.